 1 teaspoon salt

-¼ cup plain nonfat yogurt, whisked until smooth
+¼ cup plain nonfat yogurt, whisked until

 1 chili pepper, finely diced (with seeds)